 This section, Plan Focus, describes design improvements in the form of discreet, yet coordinated clusters of projects.
-These are concentrated in particular areas of the campus to establish place-making as a fundamental strategy in campus design and facilitate better environmental performance.
+These are concentrated in particular areas of the campus to establish place-making as a fundamental strategy in campus design.
 The future overall improvement in the appearance and livability of the campus depends on the successful execution of these multi-faceted projects.

-Since the Bayfront campus remains mostly undeveloped, it is critically important that future plans consider ways of preserving its best qualities.
-The desire to preserve this portion of the campus must be balanced with the fact that parts of the Bayfront campus are located at the physical center of New College's land holdings.
+Since the West Campus remains mostly undeveloped, it is critically important that future plans consider ways of preserving its best qualities.
+The desire to preserve this portion of the campus must be balanced with the fact that parts of the West Campus are located at the physical center of New College's land holdings.
 This is particularly true of the areas located between the Cook Library and the Heiser Natural Sciences Center.

 For practical reasons, it makes sense to seek a balance between the desire to develop such areas, and the need to respect the compelling natural landscapes near the bay front.